linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 ```

 Great, now let's conditionally change the `Pay(...)` method based on the type.
-The quick and simple solution would be to add an `if` statement.
+The quick and simple solution would be to add an `if` condition.

 ```csharp
 // PaymentService.cs